SolidaridadAsia/SoliBot/data/nlu/faq.md

 - What are the easy ways to manage drought under field condition
 - In what way phosphorus is useful to sugarcane
 - What all are the good varieties of sugarcane
-- How to control the wooly aphid pest infestation in sugarcane
 - Within how many days gap filling was done
-- What are the essential qualities of good seed of sugarcane
 - What is post-emergence weed management
 - What is the right method of fertilizer application during onset of monsoon
 - Do the pathogens survive in the soil
 - How much rainfall is required for cultivating sugarcane
 - How to control the parastitic weed Striga in sugarcane field
-- What is the seed rate for cultivating sugar cane
 - How many days of sugarcane field should be maintain weed free
-- What is the sett treatment to control the red rot disease
-- What is the seed rate for cultivating sugar cane
 - Even if termite mounds are not there in the vicinity termite attack is seen in the field
 - Can SWA attack any other crop
 - Please tell the suitable gap filling material and when gap should be filled in ratoon crop
 - What cares can to be taken in seed nurseries
 - Where the seed for sugarcane will be available in areas of TamilNadu
 - When to apply for benefit of Sugarcane Productivity increase in Sugar Cane Department
 - How to differentiate the stalk symptoms with red rot